SkylineCommunications/dataminer-docs/user-guide/Reference/Metrics/alarm_benchmarks_cassandra_cluster.md

 | 14 | Retrieve all alarms of last 356 days on a specific element | DMA | 35.93 s | 73.06 s | Test retrieves all element alarms of the last year (200,000). | DMA only contains the elements, services, DVE elements and views needed for this test.
 No other data on it.
 Also, no other tests are running. |
 | 15 | Add the Severity Duration column on a busy system | DMS | 3.47 s | 3.52 s | Tested on a system with a large number of incoming alarms. | |

-## Comments
+> [!NOTE]

-CassandraCluster stores the alarms in an Elasticsearch/Opensearch database, which is not optimized for time based queries, hence time based history alarm queries are returned a bit slower here.
+> In a Cassandra Cluster setup, the alarms are stored in an OpenSearch or Elasticsearch database, which is not optimized for time-based queries.
+This is why time-based history alarm queries are returned a bit slower in this setup.